 Bring Mo Willem’s books to LEGO life with these ideas from Imagination Soup.
 Though the contest in the post is over, you can still have fun with the ideas.

 Set up small world LEGO play to help retell the Magic Tree House books from Little Bins for Little Hands. (bottom left picture)

 Adventure in a Box shows us how to retell the story, Goodnight Gorilla with LEGO play.

 I love that this Duplo rhyming activity from No Time for Flashcards can be done as strictly a phonological awareness activity or with the written word as a phonics activity.

-Turn Lego bricks into a board game!
-The Lego people become your playing pieces in this clever game from The Pleasantest Thing.
+Turn LEGO bricks into a board game!
+The LEGO people become your playing pieces in this clever game from Simple Play Ideas.